 A grant is not necessary to participate in the Festival.
-Here's how you can still participate:
+Here are other ways to participate:

 - Apply to give a 20-minute performance on the afternoon of Sunday, April 26, 2020 in select locations on lower campus.
 Performances need to be family friendly and require minimal technical support.
 The application form will be posted by the end of January 2021.

 - Are you producing your own event?
 Arts events on campus that take place on campus between April 25 through May 1, 2020 will be considered for inclusion in official Festival publicity.
 Fill out a preliminary publicity form and let us know what you're planning.